Kuduregombe Mantapa, Hampi – A Charming Monument

 Uniqueness of Kuduregombe Mantapa, Hampi

 The uniqueness of Kuduregombe Mantapa lies in the fact that its entrance has sculptures of horses with riders mounting them.
-The sculptures beautify the front pillars of the pavilion of the temple.
+The sculptures adorn the front pillars of the temple’s pavilion.
 This is a deviation from the entrances seen in most other temples of Hampi.

-Normally the temples is Hampi have sculptures of elephants or lions at the entrances.
-In fact the Kuduregombe Mantapa has been named after these horse sculptures.
-This is due to the fact that in the local language a horse is known as Kudure and horse riders are known as Kuduregombe.
+Normally, the temples in Hampi have sculptures of elephants or lions at the entrances.
+In fact, the Kuduregombe Mantapa has been named after these horse sculptures.
+This is due to the fact that in the local language, a horse is known as Kudure, and horse riders are known as Kuduregombe.

 Architecture of Kuduregombe Mantapa, Hampi

 Kuduregombe Mantapa is a monument that showcases lovely architectural fineness.
 The large rectangular structure has many ornate pillars inside the hall.
 The front pillars have exceptional carvings accomplished on blocks of stone.
-The inner pillars are designed in a simple manner.
+The inner pillars are designed simply.
 The inner sanctum sanctorum has just a pedestal on which the idol used to rest in the past.
-The beautiful temple structure has a unique appeal about it.
+The beautiful temple structure has a unique appeal.

 Present Condition of Kuduregombe Mantapa, Hampi

-The Kuduregombe Mantapa is in a semi-ruined state now.
-The ceiling is no longer an intact structure.
+The Kuduregombe Mantapa is now in a semi-ruined state.
+The ceiling is no longer intact.
 Sunlight can be seen filtering through the broken portion of the ceiling during the daytime.
-The pedestal inside the sanctum sanctorum wears a deserted look due to the absence of the idol.
+The pedestal in the sanctum sanctorum wears a deserted look in the absence of the idol.

 There is a pond located near the temple.
-It is presumed that it used to be a source of water for the temple activities when the temple was functional in the ancient time.
+It is presumed to have been a source of water for temple activities when the temple was functional in ancient times.
 But now the area wears a neglected look.

-However, the monument still retains its charm among visitors even after 500 years of its creation.
+However, the monument still retains its charm among visitors even after 500 years.

 How to reach Kuduregombe Mantapa

 Kuduregombe Mantapa in Hampi is situated near the Chariot Road.
-It can be easily reached by visitors when they arrive in Hampi.
+It is easily accessible to visitors upon arrival in Hampi.

 By Air

-Hampi is an ancient ruined area that has no airport of its own.
+Hampi is an ancient ruined site with no airport of its own.
 Ballari (Bellary) is the nearest town that has an airport.
-Ballary is situated at a distance of around 64 km from Hampi.
-Visitors can reach Ballari by taking a flight.
+Ballary is approximately 64 km from Hampi.
+Visitors can reach Ballari by flying.
 They can then travel to Hampi by means of local transport.

 By Rail